vb-consulting/RazorSvelte/README.md

 ### Is this faster than the regular Razor Pages with JavaScript?

-Besides being much easier and faster to develop and maintain, yes it is faster.The entire markup is contained and minified inside compiled JavaScript files from Svelte components which are then downloaded the first time and then cached for every new request.
+Besides being much easier and faster to develop and maintain, yes it is faster.
+The entire markup is contained and minified inside compiled JavaScript files from Svelte components which are then downloaded the first time and then cached for every new request.

 This significantly reduces network traffic for your application.